2D vs 3D Animation - Pros, Cons, and The Best Choice!

 This technique is widely used in movies, video games, virtual simulations, and architectural visualizations.

-Popular examples of 3D animation
+Popular 3D animation examples

 - Movies & Series - Toy Story, Frozen, Arcane, Love Death + Robots